Endless33/jumping-vpn-preview/README.md

 - DEMO_METRICS.json
 - DEMO_DASHBOARD.json
 - DEMO_ECOSYSTEM/
 - DEMO_PACKAGE.zip

-The demo is deterministic, observable, reproducible.
+The demo is deterministic, observable, and reproducible.

 ---

-## 🔎 Core Thesis
+🔎 Core Thesis

 Modern networks are inherently unstable:

-- mobile networks flap
+- Mobile networks flap
 - NAT mappings expire
-- cross‑border routes degrade
+- Cross‑border routes degrade
-- packet loss spikes
+- Packet loss spikes
-- paths die unpredictably
+- Paths die unpredictably

 Most VPNs treat this as failure.
 Jumping VPN treats it as modeled behavior.

-### Separation of Concerns

-- Session identity — persistent, cryptographically anchored
-- Transport binding — volatile, replaceable, auditable

-Transport death ≠ session death (within bounded policy).

 ---

-## 🧠 Architectural Model
+🧠 Architectural Model

 Jumping VPN is defined by behavior over time, not static configuration.

-### Session‑Centric Identity
+Session‑Centric Identity

-The session is the source of truth:
+- Session is the source of truth

-- identity belongs to the session
+- Identity belongs to the session
-- transport is an attachment
+- Transport is an attachment
-- reattachment preserves continuity
+- Reattachment preserves continuity

-### Deterministic Recovery
+Deterministic Recovery

 Transport failover is:

-- explicit
+- Explicit
-- reason‑coded
+- Reason‑coded
-- rate‑limited
+- Rate‑limited
-- policy‑bounded
+- Policy‑bounded
-- auditable
+- Auditable

 No silent renegotiation.
 No uncontrolled resets.

-### Volatility as State
+Volatility as State

 Instability is represented explicitly: